shader-slang/slang/docs/user-guide/07-autodiff.md

 Given this definition, $$\mathbb{F}[f]$$ can be used as a forward propagation function that is able to compute $$\frac{\partial f_i}{\partial \omega_0}$$ from $$\frac{\partial \omega_{i-1}}{\partial \omega_0}$$.

 ### Backward Propagation of Derivatives
-When training a neural network, we are more interested in figuring out the partial derivative of the final system output with regard to a parameter $$\omega_i$$ in $$f_i$$.
+When the backpropagation algorithm to train a neural network, we are more interested in figuring out the partial derivative of the final system output with regard to a parameter $$\omega_i$$ in $$f_i$$.
 To do so, we generally utilize the backward derivative propagation function

 $$\mathbb{B}[f_i] = f_i^{-1}(\frac{\partial Y}{\partial f_i}) = \frac{\partial Y}{\partial \mathbf{w}_i}$$